Sitefinity/mvc-samples/AttributeRouting/attribute-routing-sample.md

 3. Reference the **BooksWidget.dll** from your Sitefinity’s web application.

 # Creating the Books widget
 Project Feather makes it possible to have MVC widgets that are stored in separate assemblies.
-In the following sample List widget will be created in a separate assembly.
+In the following sample Books widget will be created in a separate assembly.
 In order to do that you need to perform the following actions:
 * Create a new class library named **BooksWidget** using .NET Framework 4.5.
 * Run these commands in the Package Manager Console to install the required Nuget packages: